Monarch Money Alternative (2026): BudgetLabs vs Monarch

 Two areas where Monarch is meaningfully better than BudgetLabs today:

-Investment-tier sharing nuance.
+Role-based sharing permissions.
 Both apps now support household sharing for up to 5 members.
 Monarch's implementation is more mature — it has role-based permissions and per-user activity views.
 BudgetLabs ships a simpler model: owner plus editors, everyone sees and edits the same shared budget.
 If you want differentiated roles (e.g. a read-only advisor or accountant view), Monarch is ahead of us today.
 If you want shared access at a fraction of the price, BudgetLabs is now in the running.

 Where BudgetLabs wins